-The largest subscription companies feel like they’ve been ruling the world since forever ago, but many of them cropped up in just the last couple decades.
+The largest subscription companies feel like they’ve been ruling the world since forever ago, but many of them cropped up in just the last couple of decades.

 Subscription business models, depending on what you count as a subscription, have been used for centuries.
 They started as a method for bookstores, newspapers, and publications all the way back in the 17th century.